EPIC: Edu & INFO DESIGN Guide

 Do not use images or audio from the internet unless you purchase them or receive expressed written consent or they are provided free for use through a creative commons license.

-Do not use images or audio recordings of video of people with out their knowledge and consent.
+Do not use images, audio recordings or video of people with out their knowledge and consent.
 Here is our model release form.

 Use the appropriate process for the media you are creating: